-You can see each kayaking launch site’s features, and users can add details of each location for other people to see.
+You can see each kayaking launch site’s features, and users can add details of each location for others to see.
 The app continues to improve its service and advance with updates.

-Polaris GPS is at the moment available for Android, but the good thing is that it’s a free download.
-The app helps track your route, and it also very useful in planning.
-This app uses the GPS signal on your device, and also most of its features are usable offline.
+Polaris GPS is, at the moment, available for Android, but the good thing is that it’s a free download.
+The app helps track your route and is also instrumental in planning.
+This app uses the GPS signal on your device, and most of its features are usable offline.

 The app has access to marine charts and is good at enabling its users to determine water depth.
-Most importantly, the app allows its users to download detailed maps for use offline.
+But, most importantly, the app allows users to download detailed maps offline.

-RiverApp is an excellent kayaking app that always keeps you up to date with the latest water levels.
+RiverApp is an excellent kayaking app that updates you with the latest water levels.
 The app also gives you map views of different routes, the navigability of those routes, water temperature, and more.

 Depending on your needs, the app has a free and premium version.
-RiverApp can be used in several different countries, so you can take your kayaking adventure to all kinds of places.
+In addition, RiverApp can be used in several countries to take your kayaking adventure to all kinds of places.

-RiverApp is an excellent kayaking app for checking water conditions before you head out on your trip.
+RiverApp is an excellent kayaking app for checking water conditions before heading out on your trip.

 The Go Paddler kayaking app combines the GPS on your device with a professional tool that will guide you to improve your performance.
-This app is also found on both Android and IOS, and it’s free to use.
+This app is available on Android and iOS and is free to use.

 This app is designed to help improve your performance on the water.
-If you paddle long distances and want to track your stroke rate, this is an excellent option for you.
-The app uses your cell phone accelerometer to calculate your stroke rate.
-It uses GPS to determine how far the paddler moves the boat with each stroke.
+This is an excellent option if you paddle long distances and want to track your stroke rate.
+First, the app uses your cell phone accelerometer to calculate your stroke rate.
+Then, it uses GPS to determine how far the paddler moves the boat with each stroke.

-The app is excellent for all things related to kayaking, canoeing, fishing, etc. Basically, any activity that requires you to track river and lake levels in the US, RvierFlows has you covered.
+The app is excellent for all things related to kayaking, paddle boarding, canoeing, fishing, etc. In addition, for any activity that requires you to track river and lake levels in the US, RvierFlows has you covered.

 Once installed, you can search by state or type in a location.
 You can also save locations to your favorites for easy access anytime.

-The app is available on both iOS and Android and works well for tides, weather, currents, etc.
+The app is available on iOS and Android and works well for tides, weather, currents, etc.